dibeshsharma/classExcercise/instructions.md

 spClass = apply spClass to 2 paragraphs. form - make each input type block level add meta description section to the page.
+Form - set the values, id etc for radio, checkbox and select